laetitia-teo/subgraph-matching/README.md

 ## Testing the graph builder

-go in the graph subdirectory and run Python 3
+Go in the graph subdirectory and run Python 3.
+This is an example code to run the data reading and the temporal matching of a small subgraph M.

 ```Python
 import CERTGraph as cg